$ cd fundamentals-of-devops

 7 | This example configures just a single container to run, called "sample-app." |

-8 | The Docker image to run for this container.
-This is the Docker image you built earlier in the post. |
+8 | Configure the container to run the Docker image you built earlier. |

 9 | This tells Kubernetes that the Docker image listens for requests on port 8080. |

-10 | The env configuration lets you set environment variables for the container.
-The preceding code sets the
+10 | Set environment variables for the container.
+The preceding code sets the NODE_ENV environment variable to

-to target?
-Because Deployments and templates can be defined completely separately, so you always need to specify a
+11 | Since Deployments and templates can be defined completely separately, you need to specify a

-selector to tell the Deployment what to target (this is yet another example of Kubernetes trying to be
+selector to tell the Deployment what pod to target (this is yet another example of Kubernetes trying to be

 flexible and decoupled). |

-You can use the kubectl apply
+Use the kubectl apply

 command to apply your Deployment configuration: